This page contains the most pertinent and frequently-asked questions on the subject of eligibility for ST3 posts.

 There are additional exceptions under EEA regulations regarding the directive 2005/36/EC that may apply to EEA nationals who have trained in a non-UK EEA country.'

-EEA nationals should refer to the MRCP(UK) eligibility page for further details about whether their training can be considered as equivalent to having attained the MRCP(UK) for the purposes of recruitment.
+EEA nationals should refer to the MRCP(UK) eligibility page for further details about whether their training can be considered as having met the MRCP(UK) criterion for the purposes of recruitment.

 Not in terms of eligibility - if you have a qualification or training deemed as an acceptable alternative to MRCP(UK), this is sufficient for you to progress through the recruitment process.
 You will score equal points for this to having completed the MRCP(UK).

-Again, this is only in the case of 'equivalent' qualifications.
-Candidates applying with 'alternative' qualifications, explicitly stated as being suitable within the person specification (MRCS, MRCPsych, etc.) will be in line for CCTs alongside those who apply with MRCP(UK).
+Again, candidates applying with 'alternative' qualifications, explicitly stated as being suitable within the person specification (MRCS, MRCPsych, etc.) may be in line for a CCT depending on their pre-ST3 experience.

 Please see the person specification for specialty(ies) to which you are considering applying.

 Within recruitment to participating ST3 specialties, if you can supply evidence of achievement and demonstration of CT/ST-level competences, it will be taken as read you have achieved and possess foundation-level competences.